 - Grape-seed Oil – 1 TBSP

-Start off by measuring all of your ingredients.
-Place the dry ingredients, including your baking soda, citric acid, Epsom salt, corn starch, SLSA, cream of tartar in one bowl and mix together.
+Firstly, measure all of your ingredients.
+For example, place the dry ingredients, including your baking soda, citric acid, Epsom salt, corn starch, SLSA, cream of tartar in one bowl.

-There shouldn't be any lumps in your mixture so make sure to either sift out the lumps or use your hands to break them down.
-Do not do anything with the mica just yet.
+Also, there shouldn’t be any lumps in your mixture, so make sure to either sift out the lumps or use your hands to break them down.

-Now, add your wet ingredients into a separate bowl.
-This includes your oil & fragrance of choice.
+Secondly, add your wet ingredients into a separate bowl.
+For example, the polysorbate 80, grape-seed oil & fragrance oil.

-Again there should not be any large lumps in the mixture.
-At this time you will probably be able to squeeze your mixture and it may stick together slightly, but is not yet ready to be molded.
+Again, there should not be any large lumps in the mixture.
+At this time, your mixture will be slightly dampened.

-Squeeze a handful of the mixture and drop the mixture back into the bowl from about 6-8 inches.
-If it stays together it is ready to mold.
-If it breaks apart you probably need more water/alcohol.
+Squeeze a handful of the mixture tightly, then drop the mixture back into the bowl from about 6 inches above the bowl.
+If it stays together, (generally speaking), it is ready to mold, and if it breaks apart, you probably need more liquid (spray with witch hazel).

 Repeat step 4.

-Tip 1: It should feel like damp sand when it is ready to be mixed.
+Tip: It should feel somewhat like damp sand, when it’s ready to be molded.

-Simply overfill the bottom half of the snowman mold slightly with your mixture.
-The "body" of the mold should also be connected to the bottom, if using the mold we recommended.
+Next, simply overfill the bottom half of the snowman mold slightly, with your mixture.
+The “body” of the mold should also be connected to the bottom at this time, if using the mold we recommended.

-Now press the top of the mold through the body of the mold.
-Take off the top of the mold and you will have your snowman bath bomb.
+Now, press the top of the mold through the body of the mold, take off the top piece and there you have it, your snowman bath bomb.

-Place on something soft like bubble wrap and let dry 24 hours.
+Afterward, place the bath bomb on something soft, like bubble wrap or egg carton foam, and let dry 24 hours.

 Now that you have your dried snowman bath bomb, it’s time to decorate it with your mica.

-Take your black, orange and red mica and place in a separate small cup.
-This can be medicine cup sized.
+Take your black, orange and red mica, placing each in a separate medicine cup or small cup.
 Add your mica along with 99% Isopropyl Alcohol in a 2:1 ratio and mix each one at a time.

-You only need a very small amount of mica to paint this snowman, so unless you have made an enormous batch, a little mica and alcohol will go along way.
+You only need a very small amount of mica to paint this snowman, so unless you’ve made an enormous batch, a little mica and alcohol, will go along way.

 Hope to have you by again soon!